Multiple Streams of Income = Success

 Because there’s a dark secret that a lot of investors know, but that no one seems to talk about much.
 It’s a secret that every full-time investor eventually discovers for himself, or pays the consequences.

-So I guess this “secret” isn’t, really—in fact, it’s right in front of all of us, all the time.
+So I guess this “secret” isn’t, really a secret—in fact, it’s right in front of all of us, all the time.
 Look at any successful investor, and there it will be, staring you right in the face.
 Yet, you may have never noticed it on any conscious level.

 Part of the reason you’ve never noticed it is that the real estate education industry tends to misdirect you, denying the truth of this phenomenon without coming right out and addressing it.
 Have you guessed it yet?
 No? then let me drag out “the reveal” a little longer with an example.